sgjava/javauio/u8g2/README.md

 I've been submitting PRs to U8g2 for [arm-linux](https://github.com/olikraus/u8g2/tree/master/sys/arm-linux) port and made it thread safe and multi-display capable.
 I also greatly improved performance of the I2C and SPI software drivers.

+Do it all yourself U8g2 style.

 ```
 final var u8g2 = U8g2.initU8g2();